groundxai/groundx-sdks/sdks/typescript/README.md

 ### `groundx.buckets.get`<a id="groundxbucketsget"></a>

-Look up a bucket by its bucketId.
+look up a specific bucket by its bucketId.

 #### 🛠️ Usage<a id="🛠️-usage"></a>